JulioCandela1993/WebScrapping_Python/README.md

 ![Image of EC2](Images/3.2.2_TwitterTokens.PNG)

 ### 3. Get the result of the common words without preprocessing
+- Due to the high amount of punctuations, we require to apply preprocessing to drop the punctuations.
 ![Image of EC2](Images/3.2.3_FrequentTokens.PNG)

 ### 4. Drop some stop words